top of page

 Deck Permits in New Jersey: What Homeowners Need to Know

 Building a new deck in New Jersey?
 You’ll need more than just tools and materials — you’ll need a permit.
-At C-JAM Construction, we walk clients through this process every week.
-Here’s what to expect if you’re planning a deck project in the Garden State.
+At C-JAM Construction, we walk homeowners through this process every week.
+Here’s what to expect if you’re planning a deck project anywhere in the Garden State.

 Do I Need a Permit for My Deck?